Qualcomm says it issued patch for Android encryption flaw over a year in the past

 Nevertheless, the vulnerability lingered in Android long sufficient for Beniamini to discover his take advantage of.
 (Google didn’t touch upon the exact timeline that leads up to the patches.)

-It’s now not completely clean why Android’s repair changed into so delayed.
+It’s now not completely clear why Android’s repair became so delayed.
 It’s possible that the Android team didn’t understand how the Qualcomm flaw could be exploited in Android until Beniamini pointed it out.
-It’s additionally possible that slow repair becomes the result of Android’s method of safety.
+It’s also possible that slow repair becomes the result of Android’s safety method.
 With Android running on